sageexplorer/CI-Kubernetes-Microservices/README.md

 Push changes to git, it will trigger a build pipeline that runs tests, and lints the source codes.
 If build passes, docker image is uploaded, and a udagram site is build.
 When the build step passes, kubernetes can be run on the clusters created by ./create_eks.sh command.

+Cloudwatch Logs are created in the EKS clusster AWS concole.
+Log details are shown in the screenshots of this project zip file.